Why It’s Time to Think About Local AI Vessels

 Sovereignty as the Next Frontier

-The next decade must be about sovereignty:
+The next must pursue sovereignty:

 • Who owns the vessel?

-• Who decides what it remembers and what it forgets?
+• Who decides what it remembers?

 Sovereign vessels return choice to individuals and communities.
-They shift the conversation from compliance checklists to living commitments.

 The Ethics of Containment